-Brian Laubscher is in his 17th year as the sports information director at Washington and Lee, where he is responsible for the promotion of the University's 24-sport athletic program.
+Brian Laubscher is in his 20th year as the sports information director at Washington and Lee, where he is responsible for the promotion of the University's 24-sport athletic program.

-During his time, Laubscher has redesigned the department's game programs and brochures, and has overseen the overhaul of the athletic webpages on five occasions.
+During his time, Laubscher has redesigned the department's game programs and brochures, and has overseen the overhaul of the athletic webpages on seven occasions.
 He has also been instrumental in the development of internet radio and video broadcasting of W&L sporting events, along with several other technological advances that include the production of video shows such as the W&L Sports Weekly.

 A 1995 graduate of Slippery Rock University with a bachelor of science in sport management, Laubscher served as a graduate assistant at California University of Pennsylvania and was an intern with the Pennsylvania State Athletic Conference, James Madison University and Lafayette College before arriving at W&L.